slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9811-5/packetizer_raw_output.md

 Revise Section 5, item 2 to accurately describe the RFC 9530 digest fields as complementary, non-authenticated integrity checks that must be used with proper transport security (e.g., TLS), rather than implying they offer standalone security.

+**Severity:** Medium
+  *Basis:* Overstating the security properties can lead implementers to mistakenly rely on digest fields for integrity, potentially compromising security even though the issue is primarily one of miscommunication.

+**Confidence:** High

 ---

 ## Report 2: 9811-5-2